b2io/base2.io/_content/posts/2018-05-03-aurelia-async-routing.md

 };
 ```

-On a final note, I'll tell you that before I tried `async`/`await` in the `navigationStrategy`, I tried removing the `/files/:id` route from the routing map, and instead leaving the route to be handled it in our [config.mapUnknownRoutes](http://aurelia.io/docs/routing/configuration#handling-unknown-routes) function.
+On a final note, I'll tell you that before I tried `async`/`await` in the `navigationStrategy`, I tried removing the `/files/:id` route from the routing map, and instead leaving the route to be handled in our [config.mapUnknownRoutes](http://aurelia.io/docs/routing/configuration#handling-unknown-routes) function.

 It worked for the async call, because that function is allowed to return a `Promise` which in turn resolves a `RouteConfig` object.
 It's a worse solution, though, because I had to parse incoming unknown routes and look to see if they were a `/files/:id` route.